 Photo courtesy of Laffey Fine Homes from a previous listing

 President Trump, who is currently in New Jersey on a 17-day vacation, announced that he will travel to Trump Tower this Sunday.
 While his Midtown penthouse will be getting a lot of attention this weekend, his childhood home in Queens is also making headlines.
 The home at 85-15 Wareham Place is up for rent on Airbnb, according to a recent listing on the company’s website (h/t NY Post).
-The modest Tudor style home in Jamaica Estates is listed for as much as $725 per month.
+The modest Tudor style home in Jamaica Estates is listed for as much as $725 per night.
 The home features five bedrooms, sleeps 20 people, and includes a life-size cut out of POTUS in the living room.
 Even though the president only lived there until he was four years old, according to the listing, “this is a unique and special opportunity to stay in the home of a sitting president.”

 Since initially hitting the market last summer, Donald Trump‘s childhood home in Jamaica Estates, Queens has seen quite the runaround.
 After a price chop from $1.65 to $1.2 million, the listing was pulled in November to head to the auction block, but shortly thereafter Manhattan real estate mogul Michael Davis bought the Tudor-style home sight-unseen for just under $1.4 million.
 He then flipped it for $2.14 million, nearly twice what he paid and double the neighborhood average.
 Mansion Global now has the scoop that the mystery buyer, whose identity was shielded behind the LLC “Trump Birth House,” will rent it out for between $3,500 and $4,000 a month, on par with similarly sized homes in the neighborhood.